Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems: Extension to MGM

 \subsection{Bandwidth at coarser levels}

 When the generating function is a (multivariate matrix-valued) trigonometric polynomial, the matrix-vector product with the associated circulant or Toeplitz matrix has a computational cost linear in the matrix size.
 If this is the case for the blocks $A, B$, and $C$, the matrix-vector product with matrix $\mathcal{A}$ in \eqref{eq:problem_matrix} is still linear in the matrix size.
-Therefore, in order to bound the computational cost of an iteration of the multigrid method, it is fundamental to make sure that the degree of the generating trigonometric polynomials is bounded as the level increases.
-In \cite{AD} and \cite{saddle_DBFF} the authors prove the latter in the unilevel scalar case, we report the results below.
+Therefore, in order to bound the computational cost of an iteration of the multigrid method, it is fundamental to make sure that the degree of the generating trigonometric polynomials is bounded as the level increases. {In the following report the result in the unilevel scalar case which was proved in \cite{AD} and \cite{saddle_DBFF}. }

 \begin{Lemma}\cite[Proposition 2]{AD} Let ${A\{\ell\}}$ be defined in \eqref{eq:A_recursive_def}, with $P_{A{\{\ell\}}}=\mathcal{C}_{n_\ell}(p_{A})K_{n_\ell}^T$, where $f_{A\{0\}}$ and $p_A$ are trigonometric polynomials of degree $z_{A\{0\}}$ and $q_A$, respectively.
 Then $f_{A\{\ell\}}$ is a trigonometric polynomial of degree $z_{A\{\ell\}}$ such that: \begin{enumerate} \item $z_{A\{\ell\}} \le \max(z_{A\{0\}}, 2q_A)$ for all $\ell$; \item $z_{A\{\ell\}} \le 2q_A$ for $\ell$ large enough. \end{enumerate} \end{Lemma} \begin{Lemma}\cite{saddle_DBFF} Consider the matrices ${B}\{\ell\}=\mathcal{C}_{n_\ell}(f_{{B}\{\ell\}})$ and ${C}\{\ell\}=\mathcal{C}_{n_\ell}(f_{{C}\{\ell\}})$ defined by formulas (\ref{eq:B_recursive_def})-\eqref{eq:C_recursive_def}, with $P_{A{\{\ell\}}}=\mathcal{C}_{n_\ell}(p_{A})K_{n_\ell}^T$ and $P_{\hat{C}{\{\ell\}}}=\mathcal{C}_{n_\ell}(p_{\hat{C}})K_{n_\ell}^T$.
 Let $z_{B\{\ell\}}$ and $z_{C\{\ell\}}$ be the degrees of $f_{{B}\{\ell\}}$ and $f_{{C}\{\ell\}}$, respectively.
 Let $q=\max\{q_A, q_{\hat{C}}\},$ where $q_A$ and $q_{\hat{C}}$ are the polynomial degrees associated with $p_{A}$ and $p_{\hat{C}}$, respectively.